 - In order for a fossil to form, the organism's remains must not be significantly disturbed by a scavenger/decomposer or destroyed by erosion and other natural forces.
 Therefore, organisms or parts of organisms that make up fossils are most likely buried quickly and deeply.

-- example: woolly mammoth found in ice, insects found in amber, animals found in peat bogs, mass burials from flash floods or volcanic ash falls.
+- examples: woolly mammoth found in ice, insects found in amber, animals found in peat bogs, mass burials from flash floods or volcanic ash falls.

 - Soft body parts, such as skin, muscle, fat, and internal organs, deteriorate rapidly and leave no trace.
 Casts of such tissues are rarely found.
 Similarly, organisms that are soft-bodied creatures, like jellyfish, are very uncommon fossils while hard body parts (such as teeth and shells) fossilize easier.